Missouri woman admits to slitting throat of boy, 6, police say

 Jacquemin is charged with first-degree assault and armed criminal action.

-She allegedly told a responding officer that "I just wanted him to rest in peace."
+She allegedly told a responding officer, "I just wanted him to rest in peace."
 Her relationship with the child was not specified.

 The boy survived but sustained an eight-inch laceration to the neck that caused muscle damage and would require surgery.